venitahagerty/ccpp-doc/CCPPtechnical/source/HostSideCoding.rst

 Running the physics
 ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,

 The physics is invoked by calling subroutine ``ccpp_physics_run``.
 This subroutine is part of the CCPP API and is auto-generated.
 This subroutine is capable of executing the physics with varying granularity, that is, a single group, or an entire suite can be run with a single subroutine call.
-Typical calls to ``ccpp_physics_run`` are below,where ``suite_name`` is mandatory and ``group_name`` is optional.
+Typical calls to ``ccpp_physics_run`` are below,where ``suite_name`` is mandatory and ``group_name`` is optional:

-Static build:

 .. code-block:: fortran